AnatoliManolidou/Computer-Architecture-Project/README.md

                 1000
             ],
 ```
 Now, if we add one more processor it would more likely inherit the `cpu_clk_domain`, since this new CPU operates with a seperate clock that is independed from the rest of the system.
-Finally, using the [pyhton code](https://github.com/AnatoliManolidou/Computer-Architecture-Project/blob/main/Second_part/Python_code/Part2_Graphs2.py) that was used before (now modified to extract only the graph for execution time) we obtained the following graphs:
+Finally, using the [pyhton code](https://github.com/AnatoliManolidou/Computer-Architecture-Project/blob/main/Second_part/Python_code/Part2_Graphs2.py) that was used before (now modified to extract only the graph for execution time) the following graphs were obtained:
 ![execution_time_1GHz](https://github.com/user-attachments/assets/fa803096-e3f1-4b4b-9cf7-0a593e924aa2)
 ![execution_time_3GHz](https://github.com/user-attachments/assets/8db07496-97ab-4749-8442-98d31d7ff7d7)